Skip to Content

 Some travelers prefer to use a suitcase.
 If you’re undecided, check out my guide, Backpack Vs. Suitcase for Travel: Pros and Cons.

 This is one area that’s pretty personal.
-Everyone’s toiletry, grooming, and first aid kit looks a bit different.
-Exactly what you pack depends on where you’re traveling, medical conditions, and personal preference.
+Everyone’s toiletry and grooming kit looks a bit different.
+Exactly what you pack depends on where you’re traveling, your medical conditions, and your personal preference.

 Toiletries to Pack for Travel

-• Toothpaste- Pack a travel size of less than 100 ml.
+• Toothpaste- Pack a travel size of less than 100 ml in volume.

-• Soap- To save space, consider packing one do-it-all soap.
-I use Sierra Dawn Campsuds.
-You can use this biodegradable soap as shampoo, body soap, laundry detergent, dish soap, shaving soap, hand soap, etc. The soap is concentrated so one bottle lasts quite a while.
-This is one of my favorite travel products.
+• Body soap and shampoo- Pack travel sizes that measure less than 100 ml in volume.
+To save space, consider packing one do-it-all soap.
+You can use this biodegradable soap as shampoo, body soap, laundry detergent, dish soap, shaving soap, hand soap, etc.

 • Deodorant- So you don’t stink.
 Pack a stick-style deodorant.
 Make sure it’s less than 100 ml.
-Remember, you can’t carry-on aerosol spray deodorants.
+You can’t carry-on aerosol spray deodorants on some flights.

 • Sunblock- It’s important to protect your skin.
 Wear it whenever you go outside.